What we do

 Of critical importance is the availability of trained social workers who are on hand to assist clients with any problems.
 The social workers’ presence is important as it is often the first intervention to help getting individuals off the street, reintegrated into their own communities and reunited with their families.
 For many, the showers represent their first point of entry to social worker assistance and to prepare the person to move into a shelter and off the streets.

 Every last Tuesday of the month two nurses from St John’s Ambulance, specialising in homeless care, attend to our clients’ medical needs.
 They perform blood pressure tests, advise on nutrition, prescribe and give basic medication and refer more serious cases to the local hospital.
 On average they see about 100 patients during these mornings.
 Once the patient received the check-up, they receive a food token as well.

 Vocational and life skills training

-Short term second phase accommodation.
+Short term second phase shelter.